SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Yet as discussed, it also reveals certain Safety Assurance aspects of a program because it helps safety managers monitor the performance of their risk management efforts on a daily basis.

 Safety assurance activities revolve around monitoring systems involved in production activities.
-When this chart is empty, one may assume that the system is not monitored.
+When this chart is empty, one may assume the system is not monitored.
 This chart alone does not paint a complete picture.
 Additional information is required to draw a correct conclusion.

 How big is the organization?
-If there are 50 employees or more, then one can expect to always see open issues in the risk management queue.
+If there are 50 employees or more, one can expect to always see open issues in the risk management queue.

 Who Should Care About This Chart?